 - swaddling, especially if the weather is warm or the baby is sweating

-To reduce the risk of heat rash in babies, try the following:
+To reduce the risk of heat rash in babies, parents and caregivers can try the following:

 - Dress babies in seasonally appropriate clothing.
-There is no need for babies to always be in a swaddle or covered with a blanket, especially in warm weather.
+There is no need for babies to always be in a swaddle or under a blanket, especially in warm weather.

 - Choose loose-fitting, breathable clothing, such as cotton pants or a gown.